rust-lang/rust-bindgen/CONTRIBUTING.md

 ### Publish and add a git tag for the right commit

-Once you're in the right commit, do.
+Once you're in the right commit, do:

 ```
 cargo release [patch|minor] --execute